ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_exposures/wasting_state_exposure/index.rst

      - the prevalence of wasting category i
      - Pulled from GBD
    * - :math:`acmr`
-     - All-cause mortality rate
+     - All-cause mortality probability
      - Pulled from GBD
    * - :math:`emr_c`
-     - Excess mortality rate of cause c
+     - Excess mortality probability of cause c
      - Pulled from GBD

-We now detail how the above wasting rate transition equations were derived.
+We now detail how the above wasting probability transition equations were derived.

 .. todo::
   Consider adding all code for calculating above eqns.